 Jamee Williams Des Moines BA in Social Work student, firstname.lastname@example.org

-The BA application for Fall 2020 enrollment will be ready in September.
+The BA application for Fall 2020 enrollment will be available soon.
+Thank you for your patience.

 BA in Social Work Des Moines Application Applications accepted anytime.